-If you think this type of care would benefit you or someone in your family, talk with your healthcare provider about getting an SPC consultation.
-To find a palliative care provider in your area, visit Find a Team.
+If you think this type of care might benefit you or someone in your family, talk with your health care provider about getting an SPC consultation.
+To find a palliative care provider in your area, visit the palliative care provider directory webpage.

 - Your loved ones